Lynette Armstrong: Career

-In 2019, following the sudden death of her predecessor, she was appointed as the acting chief executive officer of Debswana Diamond Company Limited.
+In 2019, following the sudden death of her predecessor, Armstrong was appointed as the acting chief executive officer of Debswana Diamond Company Limited.

-Other considerations
+Other roles

-She is a married mother.
-She and her husband are the parents to two children.

-In addition to her responsibilities at Debswana, she serves as the chairperson of the Botswana Accountancy Oversight Authority, and is a member of the board of trustees for Debswana Pension Fund, the Board of BoFiNet, and the Board of Morupule Coal Mine.
+In addition to her responsibilities at Debswana, she serves as the chairperson of the Botswana Accountancy Oversight Authority, and is a member of the board of trustees for Debswana Pension Fund, the board of BoFiNet, and the Board of Morupule Coal Mine.
 She is also a member of Botswana Institute of Chartered Accountants.